Employee Rights No Fees Unless We Win

 TITLE VII Retaliation

-It is unlawful for an employer to discriminate against any employee or an applicant, because he/she has “opposed any practice made an unlawful employment practice by this title...., or because he has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under this title.”
-42 USCS § 2000e-3(a).
+While employers are free to discipline or terminate workers if motivated by non-retaliatory and non-discriminatory reasons, under Title VII it is unlawful for an employer to discriminate against any employee or an applicant for employment because he or she has “opposed any practice made an unlawful employment practice by this subchapter, or because he has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under this subchapter.”
+42 United States Code section 2000e-3(a).

 To bring a claim for retaliation a plaintiff must show that: